Mitzivera/CISC340-Project-1/project1_post2573_li000053/Assembler/README.md

-	duplicateLabels.as : tests that when there are duplicate labels, the program throws an error message and terminates labelDoesNotExist.as : tests that when a label does not exist when referenced, the program throws an error message and terminates labelSameNameAsOpcode.as : tests that when a label is the same name as an opcode, the program interprets it as a label labelStartsWithNumber.as : tests that when a label starts with a number, the program throws an error message and terminates labelTooLong.as : tests that when a label is longer than 6 characters, the program throws an error message and terminates labelWithWeirdCharacter.as : tests that when there is a non-alphanumeric character in a label, the program throws an error message and terminates noLabelsAndOnlySpacesWithComments.as : tests an assembly-language program with no labels, spaces as white space, and comments offsetFieldGreaterThan16Bits.as : tests that when an offsetfield (numeric address) cannot fit into 16 bits, the program throws an error message and terminates offsetFieldGreaterThan16Bits2.as : tests that when an offsetfield (symbolic address / using label) cannot fit into 16 bits, the program throws an error message and terminates offsetField LessThan16Bits.as : tests that when an offsetfield cannot fit into 16 bits (negative), the program throws an error message and terminates otherOpcodes.as : tests nand, jalr, sw registerOutOfRange.as : tests that when a register is not between 0 and 7, the program throws an error message and terminates testExample.as : tests the example included in the project description document unrecognizedOpcode.as : tests an opcode that doesn't exist on the UST-3400 computer, the program throws an error message and terminates
+	duplicateLabels.as : tests that when there are duplicate labels, the program throws an error message and terminates labelDoesNotExist.as : tests that when a label does not exist when referenced, the program throws an error message and terminates labelSameNameAsOpcode.as : tests that when a label is the same name as an opcode, the program interprets it as a label labelStartsWithNumber.as : tests that when a label starts with a number, the proram throws an error message and terminates labelTooLong.as : tests that when a label is longer than 6 characters, the program throws an error message and terminates labelWithWeirdCharacter.as : tests that when there is a non-alphanumeric character in a label, the program throws an error message and terminates noLabelsAndOnlySpacesWithComments.as : tests an assembly-language program with no labels, spaces as white space, and comments offsetFieldGreaterThan16Bits.as : tests that when an offsetfield (numeric address) cannot fit into 16 bits, the program throws an error message and terminates offsetFieldGreaterThan16Bits2.as : tests that when an offsetfield (symbolic address / using label) cannot fit into 16 bits, the program throws an error message and terminates offsetField LessThan16Bits.as : tests that when an offsetfield cannot fit into 16 bits (negative), the program throws an error message and terminates otherOpcodes.as : tests nand, jalr, sw
+	registerOutOfRange.as : tests that when a register is not between 0 and 7, the program throws an error message and terminates testExample.as : tests the example included in the project description document unrecognizedOpcode.as : tests an opcode that doesn't exist on the UST-3400 computer, the program throws an error message and terminates